 Hydrea Side Effects

-Note: This page contains information about the side effects of hydroxyurea.
-Some of the dosage forms included on this document may not apply to the brand name Hydrea.
+Note: This document contains side effect information about hydroxyurea.
+Some of the dosage forms listed on this page may not apply to the brand name Hydrea.

 For the Consumer

 - Highly toxic drug with a low therapeutic index.c

 - Possible severe, sometimes life-threatening or fatal, adverse effects.177 178